openlayers/ol-cesium/README.md

 - Map context (bounding box and zoom level);
 - Raster data sources;
 - Vector data sources in 2D and 3D;
-- Map selection (selected items).
+- Map selection (selected items);
+- Animated transitions between map and globe view.

 The library is configurable and extensible and allows:

 - Lazy or eager loading of Cesium
 - Limiting Cesium resource consumption (idle detection)

-Stay tuned for more exciting features like animated transitions between map and globe view, and synchronization of maps in projections other than EPSG:4326 and EPSG:3857.
+For synchronization of maps in projections other than EPSG:4326 and EPSG:3857, see [#562](https://github.com/openlayers/ol-cesium/pull/562) branch.

 Getting started
 ---------------

-To obtain Ol-Cesium, either download a release from https://github.com/openlayers/ol-cesium/releases, or clone the repository and build it yourself (see below).
+To obtain Ol-Cesium, either download a [release](https://github.com/openlayers/ol-cesium/releases), or clone the repository and build it yourself (see below).

 Applications using Ol-Cesium also need to load OpenLayers styles and Cesium resources (included in the distribution):
 ```html